DanielWinz75/Thunderbird-AI-Extension/README.md

 It requires a valid Mistral API key.
 You can store it securely using Thunderbird’s `storage` API:

-Execute this line on the console in the DevTools of Thunderbird:
+Replace "mein_api_key" and execute this line on the console in the DevTools of Thunderbird:

 ```javascript
 await browser.storage.local.set({ mistralApiKey: "mein_api_key" });